Kirksten3/pagespeedhelper/README.md

 If so there will be no accompanying data, just the URL and the error.

 Result for one site checked:
-*A note:* Make sure to check if the result had an error
 ```ruby
 results[0]["url"]                                        # url checked
 results[0]["score"]                                      # site overall pagespeed score